VeryCrazyDog/socketio-gol/README.md

 - UX
 	- Pause and resume of world update, so that player can add the cell pattern as they wanted.
+	- Tooltips on both sidebar to give more informative explanation.
-	- Add game information to the screen, for example number of connected players, current number of turn of the world.
+	- Add game information to the screen, for example current number of turn of the world.
 - Testing
 	- Implement pending test cases
 - Infrastructure